MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 ### Cannot connect to the API server at `https://[address]:[port]` ###
 More often than not, this error indicates certificate problems.
 Ensure that you have generated the configuration file correctly, that the IP addresses in it match that of your host, and that you have copied it to the directory that is mounted by the API server.

-If following [our instructions](./creating-a-linux-master.md), good places to find this is:
+Good places to find this configuration file are:
 * `~/kube/kubelet/`
 * `$HOME/.kube/config`
 *  `/etc/kubernetes/admin.conf`